HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Data/VMODSrect.md

 ```
 #include <vmods.h>
 ```

+**Definition :**

+typedef struct {
+   LONG left;
+   LONG top;
+   LONG right;
+   LONG bottom;
+} VMODSrect;

 **Description :**

 This structure is used to store the bounding rectangle for a graphical object in a Navigator CD record.

 **See Also :**
 [VMODSbigobj](/domino-c-api-docs/reference/Data/VMODSbigobj)